 Long-lived assets of the Company are reviewed for impairment whenever events or changes in circumstances indicate that the net carrying amount of the asset may not be recoverable.
 In connection with such review, the Company also re-evaluates the periods of depreciation and amortization for these assets.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash flows expected to be generated by the asset.
-If such assets are considered to be impairment to be recognized is measured by the amount by which the carrying amount of the asset sected section.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds their fair value.